zikozee/microservices_start/currency-exchange-service/README.md

 - CLOSED: calling the dependent microservice continuously (application startup)
 - OPEN: here only the fallback response is returned. hence, dependent microservice is not called (when it notices service is failing)
 - HALF_OPEN: a percentage is sent to the microservice, while the other percentages, the fall back response is sent

+## RateLimiting
+- number of calls to be allowed per second
+- it the limit is exceeded, we get an error

+## BulkHead
+- number of concurrent calls